psu13/mutable-hakyll/posts/brainless.md

-So yesterday after a sublime and inspiring concert of symphonic wonders presented by the CMU Philharmonic (side note: if you are after a low pressure and low cost way to begin to navigate classical concert going, these shows are the best thing in town) we spent almost a full half and hour trying to get out of the lot because the parking robot would not let people leave.
+So yesterday after a sublime and inspiring concert of symphonic wonders presented by the CMU Philharmonic (side note: if you are after a low pressure and low cost way to begin to navigate classical concert going, these shows are the best thing in town) we spent almost a full half an hour trying to get out of the lot because the parking robot would not let people leave.

 Here's how the system is supposed to work.